Zulatan/bachelor/README.md

 - **Server not starting**: Ensure MAMP is running and all configurations are correct.
 - **Database import errors**: Verify the format of the `db_data` file and check the PhpMyAdmin error logs.
 - **Cannot connect to the database**: Double-check the `.env` file for correct DB_HOST, DB_USERNAME, and DB_PASSWORD.
-- **No Application Encryption Key Has Been Specified**: Run command in terminal: `php artisan key:generate`.
+- **No Application Encryption Key Has Been Specified**: Make sure to run command in terminal: `php artisan key:generate`.

     # Check your system for further troubleshooting
     - Ensure Composer is installed by running: `composer --version`